JLS: 2020–present: Reunion, Beat Again Tour and 2.0

+"2.0" peaked at number 4 on the UK Charts being their sixth consecutive UK Top 10 album.
+It also peaked at number 3 on the Scottish Album chart and number 35 on the Irish Albums chart.

-On 23 February 2023 the group confirmed they would be going on Tour.
+On 23 February 2023, the group confirmed they would be going on the Everybody Say JLS: The Hits Tour in Autumn 2023.
+It began in October in Dublin and will conclude in November at Sheffield.

+On 20 March 2025, the group confirmed via their socials that they would be going on tour once more with The Club is Alive: The 2025 Hits Tour in 2025. with guest star Example.
+It will begin on 6 November at OVO Hydro and will conclude on 29 November at The O2.

 Influences

-At their X Factor audition in 2008, JLS stated that they aspired to be like groups like Four Tops, Take That, Boyz II Men, Westlife and Jodeci.
-Other influences include Michael Jackson and The Jackson 5, Backstreet Boys, NSYNC, Take 6, Will.i.am, The Temptations, Bell Biv DeVoe, Frank Sinatra, Lionel Richie and the Police.
-Aston Merrygold has cited Usher, Michael Jackson, Mario, Beyoncé, Chris Brown and Boyz II Men as influences.
-Marvin Humes cites Michael Jackson, Marvin Gaye, Stevie Wonder, Usher, Ne-Yo, Mariah Carey, Prince, Boyz II Men, Justin Timberlake and Craig David as influences.
-JB Gill cites Michael Jackson, Beyoncé and Lionel Richie as influences.
+At their X Factor audition in 2008, JLS said that they aspired to be like groups like Four Tops, Take That, Boyz II Men, Westlife and Jodeci.
+Other influences include Michael Jackson and The Jackson 5, Backstreet Boys, NSYNC, Take 6, Will.i.am, The Temptations, Bell Biv DeVoe, Frank Sinatra, Lionel Richie, and the Police.
+Aston Merrygold has cited Usher, Michael Jackson, Mario, Beyoncé, Chris Brown, and Boyz II Men as influences.
+Marvin Humes cites Michael Jackson, Marvin Gaye, Stevie Wonder, Usher, Ne-Yo, Mariah Carey, Prince, Boyz II Men, Justin Timberlake, and Craig David as his influences.
+JB Gill cites Michael Jackson, Beyoncé, and Richie as influences.